Hydrocortisone sodium succinate

 SOLU-CORTEF must not be given if you:

-SOLU-CORTEF must not be used after the expiry date (Exp.) printed on the carton has passed.
+SOLU-CORTEF must not be used after the expiry date printed on the pack or if the packaging

 Before treatment with SOLU-CORTEF

-Tell your doctor if you are allergic to any other medicines or any other substances such as foods, preservatives and dyes.
+Tell your doctor if you are allergic to any other medicines, foods, preservatives

 Tell your doctor if you are pregnant or intend to become pregnant.